hyphacoop/remote/index.markdown

 2. Type any name for a room (this will become part of the URL), or use the suggested one, and press "GO"
 3. Have your meeting!

+### WhatsApp Discussion Group
-### "#COVID19Toronto Remote" - WhatsApp group
+_Join our "#COVID19Toronto Remote" discussion group_

 We are hosting a WhatsApp discussion group `#COVID19Toronto Remote` for anyone working remotely (perhaps for the first time) to ask questions and share tips they've found.

-You can join using the following link: https://chat.whatsapp.com/KMZcdNhK00lJcm5JOGnf4q
+You can join using the following link: [https://chat.whatsapp.com/KMZcdNhK00lJcm5JOGnf4q](https://chat.whatsapp.com/KMZcdNhK00lJcm5JOGnf4q)

 ## Working Remote in a "Virtual Office"